Wake-On-LAN (WOL) is a protocol standard that allows your PC/Smartphone to turn on a computer via your local network or the Internet.

 kvim2# kbi trigger wol r

-You also can enable WOL in the Setting->More Settings->WOL menu on Android.
+You can also enable WOL in the Setting->More Settings->WOL menu on Android.

-1) Connect Edge with your LAN network
+1) Connect VIM2 with LAN

-3) Attempt to wake up your Edge with different Devices and OSes.
+3) Attempt to wake up your VIM2 with different Devices and OSes.

 $ sudo apt-get install wakeonlan